Connecticut becomes second US state to make climate change studies must for grades 5 to 12

 “The conservative turn in our country often starts at a very hyper-local level of local town boards of education.
 There is this push towards anti-intellectualism, anti-science, anti-reason, and I didn’t want local boards of education to have the power to overturn the curriculum and say, ‘climate change is too political,’” Connecticut state representative Christine Palm was quoted as saying by The Guardian.

-In the United States, Next Generation Science Standards (NGSS) is the agency that sets up science standards that lays out the charter for science studies in the US states.
+In the United States, Next Generation Science Standards (NGSS) is the agency that sets up science standards that lay out the charter for science studies in all the states.

 According to the NGSS website, school students who demonstrate understanding of the human impact on the environment can “apply scientific principles to design a method for monitoring and minimizing a human impact on the environment”, among other abilities.